basecamp/bc3-api/sections/webhooks.md

 As you'll note, the recording format is the basic generic format that all other content endpoints share, with the addition of a title and content field.

-After sending the payload, Basecamp will record the last response on the webhook record itself.
+After sending the payload, Basecamp will record the last response as a delivery record that can be introspected for debugging.
-This gives status as to whether everything is working as expected.
-Potential responses include:

-- Webhook successfully received event: comment_created
-- Webhook failed to receive event: comment_created -- but instead returned 500
-- Webhook failed tenth attempt to relay event and was deactivated
+The delivery record includes the full request and response that occurred for that specific event relay.

 Basecamp will send the following lifecycle events for all types, here using message as an example: